 - Meditation on fasting days is recommended.
 In my own experience, mindfulness meditation before sleep on fasting days helps counteract stress-reactivity, and helps with overall adaptation to prolonged intermittent fasting.

-- Phytochemical consumption on fasting days is recommended.
+- Phytonutrient consumption on fasting days is recommended.
 The health and cognitive benefits of phytochemical-rich nootropics such as green tea, blueberries, and Turmeric may be heightened when the adaptive cellular stress response is already ‘primed’ by fasting.